tetrateio/training/modules/security/mtls/README.md

 ## Applying strict policy

-You can enable full-mesh mTLS by setting a global `PeerAuthentication` in the Istio ROOT namespace, `istio-system` by default:
+You can disable permissive mode and enforce mTLS across the entire mesh by setting a global `PeerAuthentication` in the Istio ROOT namespace (`istio-system` by default):

 1. Apply strict mTLS mesh policy